Property Management Blog

 Failure By a Tenant to Pay Rent on Time

 In Arizona, a tenant owes rent on the agreed upon date, and rent becomes late a day after it is due.
 Of course, as a landlord, you may also give your tenant a grace period.
 But if you choose to, make sure to have it written down in the lease or rental agreement.
-If you have this in the rental agreement, you can use the tenant’s security deposit to make pay the rent the tenant owes, but only after giving proper notice.
+If you have this in the rental agreement, you can use the tenant’s security deposit to pay rent that the tenant owes, but only after giving proper written notice.

 Violation of the Terms of the Lease or Rental Agreement